EconomyLens.com

 The United States says it is not renewing the US-Mexico-Canada free trade agreement in its current form for 16 years, noting more talks are needed. ©AFP

-Washington (United States) (AFP) – The United States will not renew a North American trade pact with Canada and Mexico in its current state, the US trade envoy said Wednesday, meaning the deal will now be reviewed annually.
-The move is likely to fuel uncertainty for businesses in North America, given deep integration across supply chains in sectors like automobiles.
-But the US-Mexico-Canada Agreement (USMCA) remains in force for another 10 years even if not renewed by Wednesday’s deadline.
+Washington (United States) (AFP) – The United States has declined to renew a North American trade pact with Canada and Mexico in its current state, the US trade envoy said Wednesday, meaning the deal will now be reviewed annually.
+The move is likely to fuel uncertainty for businesses, given the deep integration across North American supply chains in sectors like automobiles.
+But the US-Mexico-Canada Agreement (USMCA) remains in force for another 10 years even if not extended by Wednesday’s deadline.
 The free trade pact will instead be subject to annual reviews, unless a country decides to withdraw entirely.

 Related

 “The United States did not agree to renew the USMCA in its current form.
 As a result, the USMCA is not renewed,” US Trade Representative Jamieson Greer said in a statement.
 “The United States will continue to engage with Mexico and Canada to address the agreement’s shortcomings and our trade deficits with these countries,” he added.
-A senior US official told reporters Wednesday that US trade gaps were a key concern, alongside market access opportunities in Canada and Mexico.
+A senior US official told reporters that US trade gaps were a key concern, alongside market access opportunities.
 The official flagged tensions in areas like dairy and corn.

-Mexico’s economy secretary, Marcelo Ebrard, confirmed the impasse.
+Mexico’s economy secretary, Marcelo Ebrard, confirmed the impasse but said there were no insurmountable differences to resolve.
+He noted that Washington’s pending complaints over the agreement have dropped from 54 in 2025 to 14.
 On Wednesday, the USTR held a virtual meeting with Ebrard and Ottawa’s minister in charge of Canada-US trade, Dominic LeBlanc.
 The Trump administration’s decision not to extend the pact was widely expected.
 President Donald Trump said in June that he was not “looking to renew” the agreement despite signing and praising it in his first term.
 Canada and Mexico had both called for a 16-year renewal of the USMCA.

-With the deal being subject to rolling negotiations instead of a longer term extension, talks could last for months or years over everything from tariffs to trade rules governing specific sectors.
+With the deal subject to rolling negotiations instead of a longer-term extension, talks could last for months or years over everything from tariffs to trade rules governing specific sectors.

 – Ticking clock –

 Despite a 10-year countdown to the deal’s expiration, the senior US official said countries need not wait a decade to conclude their agreement.
 “I think we need to come to a conclusion quickly, if possible,” the official added.
 Analysts say the development does not change day-to-day trade between the countries for now.
-But Scott Lincicome of the libertarian Cato Institute told AFP that uncertainty could dampen business investment.
+But KPMG senior economist Benjamin Shoesmith told AFP: “This definitely will have a large impact on investor sentiment, not just in the US but investing into Mexico in particular.”
+Mexico has benefited from businesses seeking to benefit from North American supply chains.
+Shoesmith expects the auto sector to be top-of-mind in negotiations, alongside energy.

 © 2024 AFP